Mathematics

 Grade Mode: Pass/No Pass, Standard Letter

-Prerequisite(s): MATH 150 or higher or direct placement based on multiple measures.
+Prerequisite(s): Intermediate algebra or higher or direct placement based on multiple measures.

 Concepts of function and limits: applied calculus emphasizing techniques of integration and differentiation with applications in social and life sciences, business administration, economics, and engineering technology.